osamaaslam86004/google-auth2-fastapi/README.md

-# JWT Authentication with FastAPI Users
+# Google OAuth2 with FastAPI Users

 This repository provides a Google OAuth2 implementation using the [FastAPI Users](https://github.com/fastapi-users/fastapi-users/) library.
 It includes CRUD operations for user management and utilizes PostgreSQL as the database, with Alembic for database migrations.